rozek/banglejs-2-activities/README.md

 * `col` - optionally specifies the color in which the given image is drawn.
 If not explicitly defined, the `fg` color of the current theme at the time of drawing is used
 * `bgCol` - optionally specifies the color with which the background of a layout cell is filled before the actual image is drawn.
 If not explicitly defined, the layout cell will not be filled with any color at all

-Any unknown option is simply passed through to the layout library.
+Any other option is simply passed through to the layout library.

 ### Drawable ###